Hartbeespoort Dam: Use

 Hartbeespoort Dam supplies irrigation water through a 544 km long network of canals to 159.76 km2 of farmland on which tobacco, wheat, lucerne, fruit and flowers are produced.
 Deteriorating water quality, most notably Microcystin toxin.

 Hartbeespoort has become a very popular holiday and weekend resort for the inhabitants of Johannesburg and Pretoria; it is the principal water recreation area of northern Gauteng and many types of water sports are enjoyed on the dam.
 The TYC Yacht Club has been operating at the dam since its construction in 1923.
+Tourism booking services and regional destination logistics around the dam are supported by local digital platforms, including Visit Hartbees.

 NSRI Station 25, located at the dam, is one of only three National Sea Rescue Institute inland stations and provides a water rescue service at the dam.

 Water quality

 Water flowing into the Crocodile River from the service spillway for downstream use.